 Western Conference guard: “I think those moves were good for the Cavs because clearly they realized it wasn’t going to work out the way they were set up before.
 They got younger and these new guys may be better fits.
 But I’m keeping an eye on the Lakers.
 They just became players all of a sudden.”

 Eastern Conference guard: “Rodney Hood is the real dark horse here.
 I’m curious to see what he’ll do in Cleveland.
 But I don’t know if the Cavs [improved].
 They look the same, just shuffled around.
 It’s like eating at Texas Roadhouse.
 Everything tastes the same no matter what you’re eating.”

 Western Conference guard: “To be honest, I don’t really care about the trade deadline.
 I saw most of the deals as they happened and got all the different notifications on my phone, but I didn’t pay enough attention to the deadline to give it much thought or analyze the deal.
 All I know is that Cleveland has an entirely new team (laughs).”

-Poll, Evergreen, Top, Trades, Avery Bradley, Channing Frye, Derrick Rose, Dwyane Wade, Elfrid Payton, George Hill, Iman Shumpert, Isaiah Thomas, Jae Crowder, Joe Johnson, Jordan Clarkson, Larry Nance Jr, LeBron James, Magic Johnson, Paul George, Rob Pelinka, Rodney Hood, Trevor Booker, Tyreke Evans, Cleveland Cavaliers, Los Angeles Lakers, Memphis Grizzlies, Oklahoma City Thunder, Orlando Magic
+Poll, Top, Trades, Avery Bradley, Channing Frye, Derrick Rose, Dwyane Wade, Elfrid Payton, George Hill, Iman Shumpert, Isaiah Thomas, Jae Crowder, Joe Johnson, Jordan Clarkson, Larry Nance Jr, LeBron James, Magic Johnson, Paul George, Rob Pelinka, Rodney Hood, Trevor Booker, Tyreke Evans, Cleveland Cavaliers, Los Angeles Lakers, Memphis Grizzlies, Oklahoma City Thunder, Orlando Magic